tobsdb/tobsdb/docs/clients/js.md

 ##### Parameters:

 - `url`: the url of the tobsdb server
-- `db_name`: the name of the database to use in the tobsdb server(databse will be created if it did not previously exist)
+- `db_name`: the name of the database to use in the tobsdb server(database will be created if it did not previously exist)
 - `options`: client options
     - `schema_path`: the to the schema.tdb file.
 Defaults to `$(cwd)/schema.tdb`